sheetlyy/sheetlyy/README.md

 # sheetlyy

-A web app for converting photos of sheet music into MusicXML files
+A personal web app for converting photos of sheet music into MusicXML files.
+This project uses image segmentation techniques and a transformer model based heavily on [homr](https://github.com/liebharc/homr), adapted to support multi-page outputs, a web-based interface, and some bug fixes.

 ## How to run (production)

+Because I'm not going to spend hundreds of dollars running inference workers on the cloud for a personal project, when I can run them locally for free:

 ### RQ workers